Last updated: June 22, 2026 | By: Jake Morrison

 Jake’s Take

 For most drivers: AutoZone or Advance Auto Parts.
-Free battery testing, free installation with purchase, and battery prices that are competitive with Walmart once you factor in the installation savings.
-Walmart wins on battery price alone but doesn’t offer free installation at most locations.
-Costco is worth checking if you’re a member — their battery prices are hard to beat and the quality is solid.
+Free battery testing means you’re not guessing, and free installation with purchase puts the total cost close to Walmart’s once you account for not paying anyone to diagnose the problem first.
+Walmart still wins on the battery’s sticker price and also installs it free with purchase – the real trade-off is Auto Care Center hours, which get busy on weekends and can mean a longer wait than a parts-store parking lot.
+Costco is worth checking if you’re a member – their battery prices are hard to beat and the quality is solid.
 Avoid the dealership for a standard battery replacement unless your vehicle is under warranty and the service is covered.

 Frequently Asked Questions